PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 former exporter definitions; Torch references exist only in generated source strings and do not import Torch while the conversion modules are loaded.

+Runtime-wrapper artifact generation lives in `pytorch_runtime_wrapper_exporter.py`.
+It consumes the shared capability, metadata, naming, and package-source contracts, writes only the requested wrapper package, and imports Torch locally only when serializing the state dict.
+Its function AST is identical to the former exporter definition, while an unsupported ModelIR is rejected before any artifact directory is created.

 ## Runtime-check memory boundary

 The direct backend releases the legacy GraphSurgeon graph before ModelIR